imminentgloom/st-y/README.md

 støy (/stœj/) is noise

+skittering, scratching, sputtering sounds from a trio of oscillators that respectively feed, fm and am a filter, there is feedback and a delay if you want. a button makes it all (except the delay) stop.

+i made this to see if i could play the same kind of music on norns as i have done for years on my modular, they both feel similar, familiar, but also different.

-i made this to play skittering, screeching, sputtering noises, you can play too
+if you want you can play too

+requires norns, grid optional

+e1 pitch
+e2 chooses
+e3 affects

+k1+e1 pitch, fine
+k1+e2 delay rate
+k1+e3 delay feedback

+k2 momentary delay send
+k3 momentary mute

-works with norns, grid optional install via maiden or dowload to ‘dust/code’, then restart norns
+install from maiden or download to ‘dust/code’, then restart norns